 Our Major Scholar Seminar program is a Glenwood Center for Scholarship in the Humanities initiative to engage Graduate Humanities students in scholarly activity with major outside scholars and public intellectuals (i.e., individuals who have made important contributions to scholarship, teaching, and/or public life).
-Within the framework of small, intensive reading seminars, scholars meet with students over the course of a semester via electronic conference media (e.g., Skype) and at a face-to-face meeting during a campus visit.
+Within the framework of small, intensive reading seminars, scholars meet with students over the course of a semester via electronic conference media (e.g., Skype) and at a face-to-face meeting during a campus visit (at which time we also host several public events).
 Enrollment in these seminars is limited to 3 to 5 students, and registration is by permission only.
 Each seminar is listed in our Schedule of Courses.

 Dr. Susan Crate – Professor, Environmental Science and Policy, George Mason University.

 Check out the documentary on Crate’s research, “The Anthropologist,” here.

 Major Scholar Seminar: “Storying Climate Change.”
 More information is here.